David-OConnor/pyflow/README.md

 ## Why?

-Using the main python installation, especially one the operating system depends on isn't a good way to use python packages.
-Virtual environments isolate dependencies for each project, and prevent damaging system python setups, but are cumbersome to use.
+Using a Python installation directly when installing dependencies can become messy.
+If using a system-level Python, which is ubiqutious in Linux, altering dependencies may break the OS.
+Virtual environments correct this, but are cumbersome to use.
 An example workflow:

 Setup:
 ```bash